Balmoral Drive, Manchester, Lancashire, M34 2JX

 1. To promote and develop children’s enjoyment and enthusiasm for science through exciting, practical, first-hand learning and opportunities to experiment, explore and investigate.

-5. To ensure that from the EYFS onwards, pupils are confident in their understanding and application of their basic skills in science and that they build upon their prior learning at every stage.
+4. To ensure that from the EYFS onwards, pupils are confident in their understanding and application of their basic skills in science and that they build upon their prior learning at every stage.

-6. To encourage children to use their increasing knowledge, skills and understanding of science to investigate, ask questions and solve challenging problems.
+5. To encourage children to use their increasing knowledge, skills and understanding of science to investigate, ask questions and solve challenging problems.

-8. To bring science to life and make it real so that children understand the importance of science in the world and in their everyday day lives.
+6. To bring science to life and make it real so that children understand the importance of science in the world and in their everyday day lives.

-1. An appropriate range of teaching and learning strategies will be used in all science lessons to capture pupils’ interest and to promote effective learning and progress.
+1. An appropriate range of teaching and learning strategies will be used in science lessons to capture pupils’ interest and to promote effective learning and progress.

-3. Children will be encouraged to; ask questions, solve problems, discover new information, apply and consolidate their knowledge, skills and understanding through first-hand experience, investigations and practical work.
+3. Children will be encouraged to ask questions, solve problems, discover new information, apply and consolidate their knowledge, skills and understanding through first-hand experience, investigations and practical work.

 4. Teachers will make use of the immediate and wider environment to help pupils apply their scientific knowledge skills and understanding to see the relevance of science to their own lives.
-They will set challenging work, tasks and problems to increase children’s’ knowledge, skills and understanding, to extend their thinking and build their self-confidence.

 Science – Useful websites